gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ## Service to Application Router

-The application router can receive a consumer service xsuaa JWT token and use it to access the UI and the data.
-The JWT token is passed to the application router in the "x-approuter-authorization" header of the request.
+The application router can receive a consumer service xsuaa JWT or IAS OIDC token and use it to access the UI and the data.
+The token is passed to the application router in the "x-approuter-authorization" header of the request.
 For more information, see [Authorization Header](#authorization-header-beta-version).

 Cookie Handling:
 In this flow client cookies are merged to backend cookies in case a backend cookie with the same key does not exist.

-**Note**: The xsuaa JWT token is generated with the same xsuaa service instance that is bound to the application router.
+**Note**: The xsuaa JWT or IAS OIDC token is generated with the same xsuaa service or identity instance that is bound to the application router.

 ## Central Logout